jdrichards-pursuit/ai-python-curriculum/week3/week3-sessions/session-1.md

 - Installing Python and Jupyter Notebook
 - Introduction to the Jupyter Notebook interface

+### Using Jupyter Notebook

+- Creating and organizing notebooks
+- Executing code cells and viewing outputs
+- Using Markdown cells for notes and documentation

 ### Python Syntax Basics

 - Indentation vs. Curly Braces